PsyGenix/Baremetal/README.md

 # Baremetal
-Introduction to Arduino coding in c
+Introduction to Arduino coding in C

 Hello, welcome in!
 This repository aims to document my progress and aventures in the world of embedded systems.
 As it just so happens, I ahve decided to learn the inner workings of the arduino UNO!